GluuFederation/docs-ce-prod/3.1.4/source/admin-guide/uma.md

 ## Resource Registration
-Resources protected by UMA 2 must be registered in oxTrust by navigating to `UMA` > `Resources`.
+Resources protected by UMA 2 must be registered in oxTrust by navigating to `UMA` > `Resources` or via [UMA-API](../api-guide/uma-api.md). .

 ![uma-resources](../img/uma/uma-resources.png)

+Resource access can be restricted by associated client with `umaRestrictResourceToAssociatedClient` oxauth configuration property.
+Associated client is array that is automatically populated with `clientDn` that creates it.

 ## UMA RPT Authorization Policies
 UMA RPT Authorization policy's are associated with UMA scopes.
 An authorization request has a resource_id and scope(s).
 Each scope can point to one or more policies.
 If all policies associated with all scopes return `true`, then access is granted.